 5. Make swift and accurate decisions

-For instance, if someone is not able to meet a deadline or is unable to complete a task to the level of quality required, you might have to remove that person from the project.
-However, you can explain why this was necessary to them to avoid disappointment and anxiety.
-When there's time, meet with the employee to create a plan that helps them learn the skills they need to improve their work.
+For instance, if someone is not able to meet a deadline or is unable to complete a task to the level of quality required, you might require to remove that person from the project.
+But, you can explain why this was necessary to them to avoid disappointment and anxiety.
+When there is time, meet with the employee to create a plan that helps them learn the skills they require to improve their work.

 6. Acknowledge good performance

 Most people need recognition for their honest and hard work to keep motivation levels high.
 Some people are satisfied with praise, while others require actual benefits, such as promotions, bonuses or increments in salary.
-As a leader, you need to decide which form of recognition is best.
+As a leader, you are required to decide which form of recognition is best.

 7. Establish clear lines of communication

 Miscommunication leads to misunderstandings, which may create problems in your project.
-To prevent such mishaps, you should facilitate communication and clarification as much as possible.
+To prevent such mishaps, you are required to facilitate communication and clarification as much as possible.
 Examples include:

 Responding to emails in a timely manner